Rats in a toilet, mice on a plane, and other surprising rodent run-ins!

 Rodents make themselves at home almost anywhere.

 - Rat-ta-pooie!
-While there isn’t a lot you can do to stop a rat from swimming past the S-bend in your plumbing, you can keep a fresh smelling pouch of Stay Away® Rodent in your bathroom.
+While there isn’t a lot you can do to stop a rat from swimming past the S-bend in your plumbing, you can keep a fresh smelling pouch of Stay Away® Mice in your bathroom.
 Also, remember to keep the lid closed and turn on the light before you use the loo in the middle of the night!

 - Mouse Flambé Mice are always looking to snuggle up and settle down someplace warm with plenty of food.
 Kitchen appliances like a toaster or oven may seem to offer everything a mouse could ever want — until someone decides to toast a bagel or bake some brownies.
 Remember to clean up any spills or crumbs as soon as you see them, and inspect appliances before using them.